-We at MindK develop digital solutions for e-learning and see the changing challenges our clients face.
-Several years ago, the better part of client requirements was connected with streamlining learning/e-learning workflows and automating processes, but now we observe an additional focus on virtual learning, deeper personalization, creating a better user experience, data analytics, and so on.
-In our other article, we’ve already talked about EdTech challenges and opportunities, so we encourage you to learn more.
+Several years ago, the better part of client requirements when developing digital solutions for e-learning was about streamlining the learning workflows and automating processes.
+Now we observe an additional focus on virtual learning, deeper personalization, better user experience, data analytics, and other EdTech challenges and opportunities.

-But how exactly does the education transformation influence the experience of everyone involved in the education process and what to expect in the near future?
+But how exactly does the education transformation influence the experience of everyone involved in the education process?
+What to expect in the near future?
 We believe that answering these questions is paramount when you want to improve education with digital technologies or discover opportunities for EdTech business growth.
 So, let’s get right on that.

 How digital trends in education affect vital areas of the sphere